Celebrating different ways people discover pleasure.

 A wonderful short documentary about the Bonobo Ape.
 This make love not war, sex for joy sake creature, raises a question about ourselves.
 Not that we should live in trees.
 Though I’m not against that mind you.
 I’m just noting one difference between the Bonobo and the violent Chimpanzee that dominates females.

-I became an adult as part of a free love … Read More
+I became an adult as part of a … Read More